PICASSO, GUERNICA'S TRAVELS

 Highlights of this exhibition are the sensational photographs by Andoni Canela, a prestigious nature photographer who has travelled throughout the Arctic region to bring us totally up-to-date images.

 With this exhibition, "la Caixa" Foundation aims to contribute to the Science in Society programme by raising scientific awareness regarding a particularly endangered ecosystem: the Arctic.
 It also hopes to promote critical thought and raise awareness of an important environmental problem: the effects of climate change on the Arctic and the consequences for the rest of the planet.

-Further information about the exhibition "The Arctic is breaking up" (in Spanish only)
+Further information about the exhibition "The Arctic is breaking up"

 Materials of interest:

 Leaflet from the exhibition "The Arctic is breaking up" (PDF, 356 KB) (in Spanish only)